 Privately operated care has been a political topic of discussion throughout the Nordic region.
 In Pareto Asset Management, we have no objections to private care as such; rather, we think that this can be a useful supplement and a source of competitive innovation.
 Both Finland and Sweden have a massive shortage of nursing homes, and many municipalities prefer private operators on grounds of both costs and responsibilities.
 The Finnish authorities' own surveys establish that quality has been better in the private sector than in the public sector, despite the fact that it is also cheaper.

-We have no reason to believe that Attendo is exploiting the situation or providing services of systematically poor quality, and we have not excluded the share.
-However, individual incidents and the poor reporting ability of the ultimate customers explain why we have raised the topic for discussion and are monitoring new information.
+We have no reason to believe that Attendo is exploiting the situation or providing services of systematically poor quality, and we still have not excluded the share.
+Individual incidents and the poor reporting ability of the ultimate customers explain why we have raised the topic for discussion and are monitoring new information.
+Through the past six months, however, we feel strengthened in our belief that the company runs its business in a sensible way.
+Staffing has been increased in Finland, in line with public guidelines, and some middle managers have been replaced.
+There are no pending cases with regulatory authorities.